 The ACBA is governed by its fourteen member Board of Directors, which consists of four officers (President, President-elect, Treasurer, and Secretary), the Immediate Past President and nine Board members.
 Officers serve one-year terms, and Board members serve two-year terms.
 The Board of Directors meets on a monthly basis to discuss the activities of the Association.
 In addition, the chairs of the ACBA committees are invited to attend the Board meetings.

-Kimberly Bockenstedt, Executive Director, manages the day-to-day activities of the association and serves in an advisory capacity to the Board of Directors.
+Kimberly Bockenstedt, Executive Director, manages the day-to-day operations of the association and serves in an advisory capacity to the Board of Directors.

 The main activities of the ACBA include monthly board meetings, continuing legal education programs held throughout the year, community service and public education projects, and bench-bar activities.
 Major yearly activities include a CLE & Dinner for Legal Professionalism Month (October), a membership Holiday Party, the Judges' Meeting which honors the judiciary, Law Day Luncheon, the Spring CLE - an out of state trip which combines educational and social activities for members and families, and the Annual Meeting in June, which includes a golf tournament, the election of officers, and an awards presentation.
 The Association presents three annual awards -- the Tommy D. Drinkwine Outstanding Young Lawyer of the Year Award, the Charles Dillion Public Service Award, and the Raymond Frenchmore Award for outstanding service to the juvenile justice system.